 Howdy!
-My name is Steve Feld, creator of GearAtlas.com and I am outlandishly passionate about hiking, backpacking and camping in the great outdoors.
+My name is Steve and I’m the creator of GearAtlas.com – I am outlandishly passionate about hiking, backpacking and camping in the great outdoors.
 Unsurprisingly, I’m as equally passionate about the gear that allows you to enjoy those activities to their fullest potential.

 I’ve always been a major stickler for details when it comes to just about any product in life.
 When buying breakfast cereal, I’m the guy who has two or three boxes clumped together so that I can carefully compare the ingredients and nutritional info side by side.